- 01 The Disk Is Write Protected

 - BitLocker protection partition is turned on USB volume.

 Step 1.
-Find the physical switch on your USB or SD card.
+Locate and turn the physical switch ON to OFF on your USB or SD card.

-Step 3.
-Connect the USB or SD card to your computer and check if the write-protected state is gone.
+Step 2.
+Connect the unlocked USB or SD card to your computer.
+Check if the write-protected state disappears.